KoljaWindeler/ytube_music_player/README.md

     name: "Countinuous playback"
 ```

+## Multiple accounts
+Not yet tested, but should work in general.
+Please have a look at https://github.com/KoljaWindeler/ytube_music_player/blob/main/Multiple_accounts.md

 ## Credits

 This is based on the gmusic mediaplayer of tprelog (https://github.com/tprelog/Home Assistant-gmusic_player), ytmusicapi (https://github.com/sigma67/ytmusicapi) and ytube (https://github.com/nficano/pytube)